comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce_custom_object/README.md

 ![image](sf_cobj2.png)

-- Select CallGear and SalesForce fields.
+- Select CallGear and Salesforce fields.
   - Select the information you want to transfer from CallGear.
-  - Select the field in the SalesForce object to which this information will be transferred.
+  - Select the field in the Salesforce object to which this information will be transferred.
-  - SalesForce fields marked with ** are required.
+  - Salesforce fields marked with ** are required.
 Without setting these fields, the object will not be created.
-  - SalesForce fields marked with * if not set, the value will be defaulted on creation by SalesForce settings.
+  - Salesforce fields marked with * if not set, the value will be defaulted on creation by Salesforce settings.
   - After the call finishes, the object will be created in Salesforce.

 ![image](sf_cobj3.gif)